EDI-Systems/M7M01_Eukaron/README.md

 &ensp;&ensp;&ensp;&ensp;To run the sample programs, simply download them into the development board and start step-by-step debugging.
 All hardware the example will use is the serial port, and it is configured for you in the example.

 **For application processors**
-&ensp;&ensp;&ensp;&ensp;Boot the system with precompiled LiveCD.iso, just like how you would install any operating system (Ubuntu Linux or Windows).
-Follow the instructions and play with it!
+&ensp;&ensp;&ensp;&ensp;The boot sequence is different for different processors.
+For x86-64 architecture, GRUB is used as the bootloader, and you can boot the system with precompiled LiveCD.iso, just like how you would install any operating system (Ubuntu Linux or Windows).
+For other architectures,

 ### Deployment
 **For MCUs**